-OLD POLAND HIGH SCHOOL – The school building in Poland erected in 1877 was the last of the small schools serving Poland area before the present building was erected in 1936.
-When this building was erected in South Main Street in Poland there were no buildings on that side of the street except the one now owned by Mrs. Ann Ward at the extreme end of Main Street.
-The ball ground was a in a pasture where the Community Baptist Church now stands.
-In 1902 the old school was upgraded and there were four teachers, two elementary and two for high school.
+OLD POLAND HIGH SCHOOL – The school building in Poland erected in 1877 was the last of the small schools serving Poland's area before the present building was erected in 1936.
+When this building was erected in South Main Street in Poland, there were no buildings on that side of the street except the one now owned by Mrs. Ann Ward at the extreme end of Main Street.
+The ball ground (which is what it was called then, though today it would be "athletic field") was in a pasture where the Community Baptist Church now stands.
+In 1902, the old school was upgraded and there were four teachers: two for elementary and two for high school.
 The school was rated as a middle high school with the privilege of completing two years of high school.
 The school day did not end at four and night sessions were necessary.
 The first graduates of the school were two Cold Brook girls, Miss Lena Newberry and Miss Alice Theobald.

 Poland School History

 The present school was enlarged in 1957 by four new classrooms in the garage area, an additional wing and conversion of storage rooms and faculty rooms into classrooms.
-In 1962 a new $1,190,000.00 addition which included 22 elementary classrooms, an elementary library, a gymnasium and a cafeteria was added to the school.
-In 1976 additions including 4 new classrooms, a practice gymnasium, elementary and high school libraries, and reading rooms were opened.
-Extensive remodeling in the present high school resulted in new classrooms.
+In 1962, a new $1,190,000.00 addition which included 22 elementary classrooms, an elementary library, a gymnasium and a cafeteria was added to the school.
+In 1976, additions including 4 new classrooms, a practice gymnasium, elementary and high school libraries, and reading rooms were opened.
+Extensive remodeling of the current high school resulted in new classrooms.
 The cost for the 1976 addition was $995,000.00.The average PK-6 class size is 42.
 The district continually invests time and money in curriculum improvement.
 The district meets the special education needs of students with district-operated resource rooms and Herkimer County BOCES programs.